SPIRONet: Spatial-Frequency Learning and Graph-based Channel Interaction Network for Vessel Segmentation: Data Availability

-Additionally, we employ Grad-CAM~\cite{selvaraju2017grad} to compare discriminative regions with and without channel refinement modules.
+\textbf{Comparison with Channel and Spatial Attention Modules.} To verify the effectiveness of the graph-based channel interaction (GCI) module, it is compared with several well-established channel refinement modules and spatial attention modules.
+Table~\ref{table:channel} summarizes the results.
+GCI demonstrates superior performance, outperforming not only other channel refinement modules but also spatial attention modules, underscoring the importance of directly modeling interactions among channel features.
+An interesting finding is that adding conventional channel refinement modules to our baseline (Variant IV) actually degraded performance.
+This phenomenon strongly suggests that simply re-weighting channels can be suboptimal for vessel segmentation, potentially introducing extra interference.
+Instead of merely allocating weights, GCI models the unstructured relationships between channels and facilitates direct information exchange via GNNs.
+This allows it to effectively filter irrelevant noise and enhance vessel-specific responses, leading to considerable performance gains, \textit{i.e.,} $0.87\%\sim1.11\%$ IoU improvements over other channel refinement modules.
+Additionally, Grad-CAM~\cite{selvaraju2017grad} is employed to compare discriminative regions with and without channel refinement modules.
 As depicted in Fig.~\ref{fig:gradcam}, regions highlighted in red boxes exhibit serious interference, including vessel-like interventional instruments and motion artifacts.
-Comparison methods tend to assign weights to these irrelevant regions (highlighted in red boxes), thus producing more false positive predictions.
-By leveraging the topological channel interaction module, our {\tt SPIRONet} demonstrates enhanced abilities in filtering out irrelevant responses compared to other models.
+The comparison methods tend to assign weights to these irrelevant regions (highlighted in red boxes), thus producing more false-positive predictions.
+By leveraging the graph-based channel interaction module, SPIRONet demonstrates an enhanced ability to filter out irrelevant responses compared with other methods.